bumbleshoot/list-quest-invites/README.md

 ## Setup Instructions
 It is highly recommended that you use a desktop computer for this, as some of the steps don't work well on mobile.
-1. Click [here](https://script.google.com/d/1srhmJoKC1llImave5zCZ7C_cxgk-2ne3knkip1mbRw7lSTNcb76Gr_LY/edit?usp=sharing) to go to the List Quest Invites script.
+1. Click [here](https://script.google.com/d/1srhmJoKC1llImave5zCZ7C_cxgk-2ne3knkip1mbRw7lSTNcb76Gr_LY?usp=sharing) to go to the List Quest Invites script.
 If you're not already signed into your Google account, you will be asked to sign in.
-2. In the main menu on the left, click on "Overview" (looks like a lowercase letter i inside a circle).
 3. Click the "Make a copy" button (looks like two pages of paper).
 4. At the top of your screen, click on "Copy of List Quest Invites".
 Rename it "List Quest Invites" and click the "Rename" button.
 5. Click [here](https://habitica.com/user/settings/api) to open your API Settings.
 Highlight and copy your User ID (it looks something like this: `35c3fb6f-fb98-4bc3-b57a-ac01137d0847`).
 In the List Quest Invites script, paste your User ID between the quotations where it says `const USER_ID = "";`.
 It should now look something like this: `const USER_ID = "35c3fb6f-fb98-4bc3-b57a-ac01137d0847";`